harvardartmuseums/api-docs/README.md

 ## Images

-Some of the data includes URLS to images of objects in the collection.
-URLs for images of objects that have rights restrictions are excluded for most users.
-This means images for many 20th and 21st century works of art will not be available to you at the present time.
-We are working on a solution to this.
+Some of the datasets include URLS to images.
 Our images are served to you by an image delivery service that is capable of resizing images on the fly.
 Append ?height=[PIXEL_DIMS]&width=[PIXEL_DIMS] to image URLs to get an image sized to fit to the supplied dimensions.
 For example, if you want a JPEG image scaled to 150 pixels on the longest side construct the URL as follows.

 ```shell
 http://nrs.harvard.edu/urn-3:HUAM:OCP16703_dynmc?height=150&width=150
 ```

+Please note that URLs for images of objects that have rights restrictions are excluded for most API users.
+This means images for many 20th and 21st century works of art will not be available to you at the present time.
+We are working on a solution to this.

 ## Resources that are available